-- 184 Reports of school district quality should provide accurate reflections of district, staff and student - achievement.
-Publication of district and school report cards must be accurate, fair and credible. - 186 Reports should be communicated to the public in a clear and concise manner.
+- Reports of school district quality should provide accurate reflections of district, staff and student achievement.
+Publication of district and school report cards must be accurate, fair and credible. - 179 Reports should be communicated to the public in a clear and concise manner.

-- 188 OSBA supports legislation that - Makes the overall rating on the state report card a meaningful indicator of the quality of a school district. - Provides school districts with an appropriate amount of time to inform parents, students, staff and communities about changes to assessments and report card standards. - Includes cohort graduation rates of students four and six years after entering the ninth-grade cohort group. - Ensures the graduation rate as computed by the Ohio Department of Education does not penalize districts for allowing students with disabilities additional time to complete graduation requirements as stated in federal requirements. - MOVES TOWARD A VARIED SYSTEM OF ASSESSMENTS THAT ALLOWS STUDENTS TO DEMONSTRATE ACADEMIC COMPETENCY AND MASTERY IN WAYS BEYOND STATE STANDARDIZED TESTS. - REPLACES THE CURRENT SYSTEM WITH AN ACCOUNTABILITY SYSTEM THAT IS A MEANINGFUL INDICATOR OF THE QUALITY OF A SCHOOL DISTRICT, A HOLISTIC REPRESENTATION OF THE EFFORTS WITHIN THE DISTRICT TO DEVELOP THE WHOLE CHILD.
+- Makes the overall rating on the state report card a meaningful indicator of the quality of a school district. - Provides school districts with an appropriate amount of time to inform parents, students, staff and communities about changes to assessments and report card standards.

+- Includes cohort graduation rates of students four and six years after entering the ninth-grade cohort group. - Ensures the graduation rate as computed by the Ohio Department of Education does not penalize districts for allowing students with disabilities additional time to complete graduation - requirements as stated in federal requirements. - ALLOWS STUDENTS WITH DISABILITIES ON AN IEP WHO HAVE MET ALL - 192 GRADUATION REQUIREMENTS AND WHO WISH TO CONTINUE THEIR - 193 EDUCATION (DEFER THEIR DIPLOMA) TO COUNT AS A GRADUATE USING THE - 194 GRADUATION RATE FORMULA FOR THEIR SCHOOL AND DISTRICT. - ALLOWS STUDENTS WITH DISABILITIES ON AN IEP WHO CONTINUE THEIR - 196 EDUCATION (DEFER THEIR DIPLOMA) TO MAINTAIN ALL SUPPORTS - 197 PROVIDED BY FEDERAL LAW.

-- OSBA opposes legislation that - Does not include all students in the baseline beginning in kindergarten and continuing through grade three.
+• Does not include all students in the baseline beginning in kindergarten and continuing through grade three.

-- Student and school employee safety - Student and school employee safety is the paramount concern for school districts.
+Student and school employee safety

+Student and school employee safety is the paramount concern for school districts.
 Ensuring a safe learning and working environment is a shared responsibility among school board members, school employees and community members working in collaboration with lawmakers, law enforcement, mental health and security experts in determining how best to provide a safe environment within our districts.

-- OSBA supports legislation that - Provides for enhanced mental health services and substance abuse treatment so that all individuals, including children, have sufficient access to these services. - Increases access to school safety measures, including but not limited to, school resource officers (SRO), school safety infrastructure and other security measures designed to protect students and staff. - Provides for training for school employees and enhanced coordination with law enforcement agencies and first responders to ensure appropriate responses to incidents of violence in schools. - Provides full funding for the items above.
+- OSBA supports legislation that - Provides for enhanced mental health services and substance abuse treatment so that all individuals, including children, have sufficient access to these services. - Increases access to school safety measures, including but not limited to, school resource - officers (SRO), school safety infrastructure and other security measures designed to protect - students and staff.Provides for trai - Provides for training for school employees and enhanced coordination with law enforcement agencies and first responders to ensure appropriate responses to incidents of violence in schools. - Provides full funding for the items above.

-- 227 OSBA opposes legislation that - Mandates the implementation of any safety and security measure that is not fully funded by the state.

-• Mandates any security measure to be implemented without the approval of the local school district board of education.
+- 220 OSBA opposes legislation that - Mandates the implementation of any safety and security measure that is not fully funded by the state. - Mandates any security measure to be implemented without the approval of the local school district board of education.

-Technology

-Every public school district should have access to modern technology, regardless of the wealth or geographical location of the district, because students with limited access to educational technology are at an educational and economic disadvantage.
-Affordable broadband and full access to the Internet for students, staff and communities is critical.
-Appropriate and ongoing training is essential for effective use of technology.
+- Technology - Every public school district should have access to modern technology, regardless of the wealth - or geographical location of the district, because students with limited access to educational - technology are at an educational and economic disadvantage.
+Affordable broadband and full - 230 access to the Internet for students, staff and communities is critical.
+Appropriate and ongoing - training is essential for effective use of technology.